dcardonav/psom_tutorial/Readme.md

 ## Installation Instructions

-These instructions are meant to be hassle-free and do not constitute the best practices; those who know Python can look at the environment.xml file and manually install the requirements.
-However, if you don't have a solver installed on your machine, please follow the instructions to install and configure GLPK.
+These instructions are meant to be hassle-free and do not constitute the best practices; those who know Python can look at the environment.yml file or the end of this Readme and manually install the requirements.
+If you don't have a solver installed on your machine, please follow the instructions to install and configure GLPK.

-### Installing a Solver on Windows
+### Installing GLPK on Windows
 1. Go to https://sourceforge.net/projects/winglpk/
 2. Download the latest version of the GLPK binaries
 3. Extract the contents to the folder of your choice